 Thunderbird Sync to Exchange Server

-Earlier the ability to connect a Thunderbird client account with that of Exchange Server was not possible but now with the ExQuilla add-on by Thunderbird adding Exchange Server to Thunderbird process is possible to be executed.
+Earlier the ability to add Exchange account to Thunderbird was not possible but now with the ExQuilla add-on by Thunderbird adding Exchange Server to Thunderbird process is possible to be executed.

 Prerequisites of ExQuilla Add-on

 - Exchange Server version 2007 or 2010 must be installed on the system via EWS i.e. Exchange Web Services.

 - Installation and configuration of Thunderbird with a valid account.

 - The configuration of Exchange Server with a running account.

 - Knowhow regarding Exchange Server is required.